No Other Choice: Box office

 No Other Choice recouped its 17 billion won production budget before its release through overseas presales, making its financial success unaffected by its domestic performance.

-The film was released on 24 September 2025 on 2,114 screens.
+The film was released on September 24, 2025, on 2,114 screens.
 It opened at the top recording 331,518 viewers on its opening day at the Korean box office.
-The film achieved the highest opening of all time for a film directed by Chan-wook, surpassing Decision to Leave and his highest-grossing film The Handmaiden.
-On 28 September, it surpassed 1 million cumulative viewers in five days of its release by registering 1,042,800 cumulative audience.
+The film achieved the highest opening of all time for a film directed by Park, surpassing Decision to Leave and his highest-grossing film The Handmaiden.
+On September 28, it surpassed 1 million cumulative viewers in five days of its release by registering 1,042,800 cumulative audience.

-As of 9 November 2025, it has grossed $22 million worldwide.
-Including million from 2,938,283 domestic admissions only in South Korea.
+As of 26 February 2026, the film has grossed $39 million worldwide, including million from 2,938,283 domestic admissions only in South Korea.

 Critical response

 After earning a nine-minute standing ovation and applause at the 82nd Venice International Film Festival, The Dong-A Ilbo stated that the film left a significant mark on the Korean film industry, receiving rave reviews from international critics and media and helping to revitalize Korean cinema.

 The film continued to attract critical acclaim; (Note: Multiple references:) Variety reported that critics "have hailed No Other Choice as one of Park's most humane and mordantly funny works to date."
+Metacritic, which uses a weighted average, assigned the film a score of 86 out of 100, based on 46 critics, indicating "universal acclaim".
+This movie scored 7.17 out of 10 on Cine21.

 Time Out rated the film 5 out of 5 stars, describing it as "a masterful work of cinema which might well be Chan-wook's masterpiece.
 And given this is the man who directed The Handmaiden that's saying a lot."
 According to Peter Bradshaw of The Guardian, who rated the film 4 stars out of 5, "it may not be Park's masterpiece but it is the best film in the Venice competition so far".
+Reviewing it for the Financial Times, Danny Leigh sees it as a critique of capitalism, concluding "Capitalism may offer much less choice than advertised, he tells us.
+The future may take even that away."
+Eileen Jones of Jacobin praised the film's themes, writing: "atomization, the process by which we are all forced apart into terrifying isolation, so that we each wind up playing a lone hand against the impossible forces of our own creation, has rarely been illustrated with such powerful imagery and narrative clarity."